robotlegs/robotlegs.github.com/_posts/community/2010-03-17-dogooders-challenge-robotlegs-as3signals-project-launched.markdown

 ---
 layout: post
-title:Purina Bag Builder Contest Launched Using Robotlegs and AS3Signals
+title: Purina Bag Builder Contest Launched Using Robotlegs and AS3Signals
 categories:
-- communities
+- community
 - success stories
 - flex
 - AS3-Signals